rust-lang/book/second-edition/src/ch13-01-closures.md

 ### Closures Can Capture Their Environment

 In the workout generator example, we only used closures as inline anonymous functions.
-Closures have an additional ability we can use that functions don't have, however: they can capture their environment and access variables from the scope in which they're defined.
+Closures have an additional ability we can use that functions don’t have, however: they can capture their environment and access variables from the scope in which they’re defined.

 <!-- To clarify, by enclosing scope, do you mean the scope that the closure is
 inside?
 Can you expand on that?-->